-'Assign Variables SquareRootAnswer = Math.Sqrt(Number1)
+SquareRootAnswer = Math.Sqrt(Number1);

 By writing the square root problem to a label caption, we will display the answer to the problem.
-We will use the text concatenation function (&) to connect the text string together so the label can be easily inserted into the caption.
+We will use the text concatenation function (+) to connect the text string together so the label can be easily inserted into the caption.

-'Finding the square root IbISquRootsPbIm.Text = "The square root of " & txtNumber1.Text & " is " IbISquRootsAns.Text = Format(SquareRootAnswer, "#.####")
+//Finding the square root

+IbISquRootsPbIm.Text = "Square root of " + Convert.ToString(txtNumber1.Text) + " is "; IbISquRootsAns.Text = SquareRootAnswer.ToString("F4");

-The following is an extract from the Visual Basic Quick Reference for the Square Root function.
+The following is an extract from the Visual C# Quick Reference for the Square Root function.